sylvestb/WLZ/README.md

 * output2.html: shows example2 building hubs of size 20-30 that cover the whole of London Please download the whole html file and open it - github fails to display such large html's

-# k-Means Clustering & Further applications
+# k-Means Clustering & Further applications: optimal CYP targeting
-The algorithm and related algorithms such as plain [k-Means clustering](https://en.wikipedia.org/wiki/K-means_clustering) apply to a number of other useful applications, e.g. identifying cluster of students by relevant criteria such as geographical location as we just did for schools, or equally by interests/strenths/areas of opportunity (think scores in different fields as reported by questionaires or skillsBuilder-style criteria).
+The algorithm and related algorithms such as plain [k-Means clustering](https://en.wikipedia.org/wiki/K-means_clustering) apply to a number of other useful applications, e.g. identifying cluster of students by relevant criteria such as geographical location as we just did for schools, or equally by interests/strenths/areas of opportunity (think scores in different fields as reported by questionaires or Skills-Builder-style criteria).
 This can be particularly relevant for the creation of target groups for events or newsletters.
 Implementation of these techniques from the above example should be fairly straightforward.